rafaqz/DimensionalData.jl/docs/src/cuda.md

 cuA = modify(CuArray, A)
 ```

-The result of a GPU broadcast is still be a DimArray:
+The result of a GPU broadcast is still a DimArray:

 ```julia
 julia> cuA2 = cuA .* 2